 Make it Accessible

-Artfully display your ingredients on a bar cart or any small table or countertop area of your home.
+Artfully display your ingredients on a Gold Bar Cart, a Rattan Bar Cart, or any small table or countertop area of your home.
 Using matching bowls (or charming mismatched pieces work well, too!) can allow guests to better see their options.

 You can print cute signs from Etsy to help guests have an easy recipe to follow, too or create your own!